 Having used MailChimp for some time now and I learn that while sending a campaign through MailChimp, there are a few things you’ll want to keep in mind when you create your content.

-One of the reasons, while I love MailChimp, is their simplicity and availability of Basic templates which combine blank layouts with the Campaign Builder’s drag-and-drop editor, so you have you full control over the layout of your campaign.
+One of the reasons, while I love MailChimp, is their simplicity and availability of Basic templates that combine blank layouts with the Campaign Builder’s drag-and-drop editor, so you have you full control over the layout of your campaign.

 The Basic templates which are available in regular and full-width versions.
 Full-width templates extend the background of each campaign section across the entire width of the client it’s being viewed in.